FAQ and How To...

 Hillsboro, OR 97123

-If your provider bills you directly, you'll need to submit a claim form to the appropriate address for the plan you are in as shown above.
+If your provider bills you directly, you'll need to submit the following information:

 Contact Tuality Health Alliance customer service at 503-844-8104.
 We will be happy to provide you with replacement or additional ID cards.